MangelMaxime/Nacara/docs/content/plugins/literate/index.md

 ## Writing one

 Put your prose in `(** … *)`, and everything else is code.
-Your front matter goes in the comment the file opens with, because a file that starts with `---` does not compile:
+Your front matter goes in the comment the file opens with, since a file starting with `---` does not compile:

 ```fsharp
 (**